Headway: What You Need To Know (Complete Review)

 Alma is the primary competitor for Headway that I have found.
 There are perks to Alma which I do prefer over Headway, such as higher reimbursement rates, professional Zoom included in membership, and the community collaboration features.

-My primary hesitation with referring Alma however is that I have received significant feedback from others which have lead me to believe that Alma’s service quality is inconsistent where as Headway has continued to maintain a positive reputation.
+My primary hesitation in referring Alma, however, is that I have received significant feedback from others that has led me to believe Alma’s service quality is inconsistent, whereas Headway has maintained a positive reputation.
 For more details on Alma and the feedback I have received, please reference my complete review on Alma, here.

-Technically BetterHelp and TalkSpace are competitors however their platforms run so different that in my mind it is no competition
+Technically, BetterHelp and TalkSpace are competitors; however, their platforms run so differently that in my mind, it is no competition.

-When I looked it over, I did not see anything that stood out to me as fishy or unethical.
-I did have some follow up questions which I addressed with onboarding staff and the replies I received were prompt and appropriate.
-That being said, I am not a lawyer or malpractice expert, so please be sure to read Headways terms and conditions before signing up to be confident that Headway is the best decision for your practice.
+That being said, I am not a lawyer or malpractice expert, so please be sure to read Headway’s terms and conditions before signing up to be confident that Headway is the best decision for your practice.

 Related Post: Therapy Contracts 101: The 8 Non-Negotiables You Need to Know